Kunisada: Lady with walking stick

 A travelling lady holding to her walking stick.
 Behind her travellers resting at a small rural wayside teastall near Fukuroi.

 Title: Fukuroi no zu (A view of Fukuroi) (28th station)

 Series: Tôkaidô gojûsan tsugi no uchi (The Fifty-three Stations along the Tokaido)

 Signature: Kôchôrô Kunisada ga

 Size: Vertical Chûban, 25 x 18 cm

 Very good impression, colours and condition; retains old album backing.

-For the landscape backgrounds of this beautiful bijin series Kunisada mostly adapted scenes from Hiroshige's vertical "Hôeidô-Tôkaidô“ (not yet completed at the time).
+For the landscape backgrounds of this beautiful bijin series Kunisada mostly adapted scenes from Hiroshige's horizontal "Hôeidô-Tôkaidô“ (not yet completed at the time).
 Further information on the series in: Andreas Marks, Kunisada’s Tôkaidô.
 Riddles in Japanese Woodblock Prints.
 Leiden, 2013, p.
 62 ff.